What is a Reverse Osmosis Water Filter?

 Reverse osmosis has also become the water purification method of choice for drinking water in many households and bottling plants throughout the world.
-No wonder, as reverse osmosis is the best and most efficient method to purify polluted and undesirable water into pure and tasty water.
+The benefits of reverse osmosis water is that it is the best and most efficient method to get pure and tasty water from polluted and undesirable water

 Why purify water?

 Children and adults need to drink water.
 In his book The Seven Pillars of Health Dr Don Colbert warns that we need to drink the right kind of water which is purified water.
 Dr Christiaan quotes a study done by the University of the Witwatersrand in his book Gesond vir ‘n Leeftyd (Healthy for a Lifetime), where the importance for children to drink purified water is emphasized.
 The study suggests that a child should drink two glasses of water per day, plus one glass for every 10kg he or she weighs.
 Because they are growing, children are constantly and naturally dehydrated.
 Parents should become aware of the volume of water their children drink and educate them about the importance of water.
 Caffeine in cool drinks may cause attention deficit disorder.